 For most women, the results of a mammogram will be good news.
-The mammogram will show no signs of breast cancer.
+The mammogram will show no sign of breast cancer.

 Learn more about benign breast conditions.

-If the finding looks suspicious or likely to be breast cancer, the next step is a biopsy to remove some of the abnormal tissue to check for cancer.
-If the findings are benign (not cancer), you return to your regular schedule of screening with clinical breast exams and mammograms.
+If the finding looks like it might be breast cancer, the next step is a biopsy to remove some of the tissue to check for cancer.
+If the biopsy shows no cancer, you return to your regular schedule of screening with clinical breast exams and mammograms.

 Learn more about biopsies and breast cancer diagnosis.